Origins of the Vietnam War

 Daniel Ellsberg

 Daniel Ellsberg was a company commander in the Marine Corps.
 In 1959 he joined the RAND Corporation as an analyst.
 In 1964 he was recruited to serve in the Pentagon under Robert McNamara.
-He precipitated a national political crisis when he released the Pentagon Papers, a top-secret study about Vietnam.
+He precipitated a national political crisis when he released the Pentagon Papers, a top-secret government study about Vietnam.
+Kissinger called him “the most dangerous man in America.”
 He is the author of Secrets and The Doomsday Machine: Confessions of a Nuclear War Planner.
-He is the recipient of the Right Livelihood Award and the Olof Palme prize for his “profound humanism and exceptional moral courage.”
-At 90, Ellsberg is still active and speaking out in support of other whistleblowers such as Edward Snowden, Julian Assange and Chelsea Manning.
+He is the recipient of the Right Livelihood Award and the Olof Palme Prize for his “profound humanism and exceptional moral courage.”
+He was an outspoken supporter of other whistleblowers such as Edward Snowden, Julian Assange and Chelsea Manning.
+He died at the age of 92 in June 2023.